ARTICLES VIII AND XIV

 Decision No. 1034-(60/27),

 1 Ed.
-Note: Corresponds to Article XIV, Section 1 of the Articles of Agreement after the Second Amendment.
+Note: Refers to the Articles of Agreement in effect before the Second Amendment.